-- ADELE: A project where the focus is on how adiabatic compressed-air energy storage for electrical supply can increase its efficiency and response time.
+- ADELE: A project the focus of which is how adiabatic compressed-air energy storage for electrical supply can increase its efficiency and response time.

-- CryoHub: Investigate the potential of large-scale LAES at refrigerated warehouses and food factories to use the stored energy for providing both cooling on site and electrical generation during peak demand periods.
+- CryoHub: Investigates the potential of large-scale LAES at refrigerated warehouses and food factories to use the stored energy for providing both cooling on site and electrical generation during peak demand periods.

 - Hybridised LAES: Demonstration facility that uses peak power to liquefy air by cooling it down.
 The liquid air is then stored in insulated tanks for later use.

-- KryoLens: Increase of the technology readiness level of the bulk energy storage technology for LAES.
+- KryoLens: Increase of the TRL of the bulk energy storage technology for LAES.

-- Schwungrad Engine-Rhode Hybrid Test Facility: Schwungrad Engine will develop and perform operational testing of a flywheel energy storage plant (4x150 kW units).
+- Schwungrad Engine – Rhode Hybrid Test Facility: The Schwungrad Engine will develop and perform the operational testing of a flywheel energy storage plant (4 × 150 kW units).

-- OSMOSE demonstrates flywheel as part of a hybrid storage solution to provide synthetic inertia.
+- OSMOSE demonstrates a flywheel as part of a hybrid storage solution to provide synthetic inertia.

-There are two CAES plants that are in operation today, but the efficiency is only 54%.
-ADELE looks into improving this to 70%.
+There are two CAES plants in operation today, but the efficiency is only 54%.
+ADELE aims to improve this to 70%.